Nikki A. Greene, Ph.D.

 The Body and the Sonic in Contemporary Black Art

 “Habla LAMADRE: María Magdalena Campos-Pons, Carrie Mae Weems, and Black Feminist Performance.”
 Beyond the Face: New Perspectives on Portraiture.
 Edited by Wendy Wick Reeves.
 London: D. Giles, Ltd, 2018.
-(September)
+(Available September 4)

-“Vibrations in the Soul: Moe Brooker’s Sacred Paintings,” in a special edited volume, “Riff: African American Art and the European Canon,” edited by Adrienne Childs and Jacqueline Francis.
-Panorama: Journal of the Association of Historians of American Art (June 2018).
+“Vibrations in the Soul: Moe Brooker’s Sacred Paintings,” in a special edited volume, “Riff: African American Art and the European Canon,” Adrienne Childs and Jacqueline Francis, editors.
+Panorama: Journal of the Association of Historians of American Art vol. 4, no. 1 (Spring 2018).

 “The Feminist Funk Power of Betty Davis and Renée Stout.”
 The Funk Issue of American Studies Journal, vol. 54. no. 4.
 (November 2013): 57-76.

 Artists’ Utopia?
 Cuban Art Defined at the Eleventh Havana Biennial.”
 The Delaware Review of Latin American Studies, vol. 13, no. 2 (December 2012).